dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

 add('3', '4')           # '34'
 ```

-If there are errors in a function, they will show up at run time (as an exception).
+If there are errors in a function, they appear at run time (as an exception).

 ```python
 def add(x, y):